T-duality and the exotic chiral de Rham complex: Coordinate-free description

+Note that $\iota_X \iota_Y H$ is a one-form $\nu \in \Omega^1(U)$, and the notation $\widetilde{\iota_X \iota_Y H}$ means $\tilde{\nu}$, and similarly for the other uses of the wide tilde notation above.
 The ideal of relations among these fields has the same generating set \eqref{cirelations} as the untwisted case, where each field is replaced by the tilde version.
 The corresponding vertex algebra sheaves are all isomorphic to the {\it untwisted} chiral de Rham sheaf.